yashslakhtariya/cowbot-cpp/README.md

 # COWBOT
-AI Linux Assistant named COWBOT written in C++
+## AI Linux Assistant written in C++

 Cowbot is extremely easy to use.
 Just type specific KEYWORDS in your sentence to perform operations.
 Name of the cowbot is DHENU.
-She is extremely powerful and she can help you save time and manage your Linux machine very easily
+She is extremely powerful and she can help you save time and manage your Linux machine very easily.

 Presently, Dhenu can :